-The AD9627 has a very flexible clock input structure.
+The AD9640 has a very flexible clock input structure.
 Clock input can be a CMOS, LVDS, LVPECL, or sine wave signal.
-Regardless of the type of signal being used, clock source jitter is of the most concern, as described in the Jitter Considerations section.
+Regardless of the type of signal being used, the jitter of the clock source is of the most concern, as described in the Jitter Considerations section.

-Figure 56 and Figure 57 show two preferred methods for clocking the AD9627 (at clock rates up to 625 MHz).
+Figure 56 and Figure 57 show two preferred methods for clocking the AD9640 (at clock rates to 625 MHz).
 A low jitter clock source is converted from a single-ended signal to a differential signal using either an RF balun or an RF transformer.

-The RF balun configuration is recommended for clock frequencies between 125 MHz and 625 MHz, and the RF transformer is recommended for clock frequencies from 10 MHz to 200 MHz.
-The back-to-back Schottky diodes across the transformer/balun secondary limit clock excursions into the AD9627 to approximately 0.8 V p-p differential.
+The RF balun configuration is recommended for clock frequencies between 125 MHz and 625 MHz, and the RF transformer is recommended for clock frequencies from 10 MHz to 200MHz.
+The back-to-back Schottky diodes across the transformer/balun secondary limit clock excursions into the AD9640 to approximately 0.8 V p-p differential.

-This helps prevent the large voltage swings of the clock from feeding through to other portions of the AD9627 while preserving the fast rise and fall times of the signal that are critical to a low jitter performance.
+This helps prevent the large voltage swings of the clock from feeding through to other portions of the AD9640, while preserving the fast rise and fall times of the signal that are critical to a low jitter performance.

 Figure 56.
-Transformer-Coupled Differential Clock (Up to 200 MHz)
+Transformer Coupled Differential Clock (Up to 200 MHz)

 Figure 57.
-Balun-Coupled Differential Clock (Up to 625 MHz)
+Balun Coupled Differential Clock (Up to 625 MHz)